NickBoeckman/ProductHistoryUtility/Readme.md

 <h5>Code Management</h5>
 <p>Contributions to the PHU will be decided by a community vote.</p>
 <p>Changes to SPDX tooling standards will be brought to an <a href="https://trello.com/b/IfA3oIhe/spdx­tools">advisory board.</a></p>
-<p>Any bugs or vulnrabilites can be reported to the <a href="https://github.com/zwmcfarland/ProductHistoryUtility/issues?state=open">ProductHistoryUtility</a>'s repo</p>
+<p>Any bugs or vulnerabilites can be reported to the <a href="https://github.com/zwmcfarland/ProductHistoryUtility/issues?state=open">ProductHistoryUtility</a>'s repo.</p>